NorSC/supervisor-search/_supervisors/garry-elvin.md

   general (that is of appropriately well engineered web based software with the potential for real world application, in a range of areas); and digital health and wellbeing, machine learning and chatbots (web based or otherwise).
+additional_details_msc: I'm interested in the development of web based systems in general (that is of appropriately well engineered web based software with the potential for real world application, in a range of areas); and digital health and wellbeing, machine learning and chatbots (web based or otherwise).
 ---